shaik1002/biggitlabbomb/doc/administration/settings/account_and_limit_settings.md

 **Tier:** Ultimate
 **Offering:** Self-managed

-> - Maximum allowable lifetime limit [extended to 400 days](https://gitlab.com/gitlab-org/gitlab/-/issues/461901) in GitLab 17.6 [with a flag](../feature_flags.md) named `buffered_token_expiration_limit`.
-Disabled by default.

-FLAG:
-The availability of the extended maximum allowable lifetime limit is controlled by a feature flag.
-For more information, see the history.

 Users can optionally specify a maximum lifetime in days for access tokens, this includes [personal](../../user/profile/personal_access_tokens.md), [group](../../user/group/settings/group_access_tokens.md), and [project](../../user/project/settings/project_access_tokens.md) access tokens.
-This lifetime is not a requirement, and can be set to any value greater than 0 and less than or equal to:
+This lifetime is not a requirement, and can be set to any value greater than 0 and less than or equal to 365.
+If this setting is left blank, the default allowable lifetime of access tokens is 365 days.

-- 365 days by default.
-- 400 days, if you enable the `buffered_token_expiration_limit` feature flag.

-If this setting is left blank, the default allowable lifetime of access tokens is:

-- 365 days by default.
-- 400 days, if you enable the `buffered_token_expiration_limit` feature flag.

 Access tokens are the only tokens needed for programmatic access to GitLab.
 However, organizations with security requirements may want to enforce more protection by